UglyCode/express-universal-rest/README.md

 # express-universal-rest
-universal server with REST-API interface to datadase
+universal server with REST-API interface to database